 There are many types of drugs that trigger harmful effects.
-According to The National Institute on Drug Abuse and National Institute on Alcohol Abuse and Alcoholism, the following risks are associated with drug and alcohol abuse.1
+Drugs are categorized by the effects of each.
+According to The Drug Enforcement Agency (DEA) 2015 Resource Guide on Drugs of Abuse, the following risks are associated with drug and alcohol abuse.1